Upper Generalization Bounds for Neural Oscillators: Numerical Studies

 $m=1382.4$ kilogram, $k=1.7 \times 10^6$ Newton/meter, $\mathbf{C}$ is determined using $\mathbf{M}$ and $\mathbf{K}$ such that the damping ratios of all response modes are 0.05, $\lambda = 0.01$, $\beta = 2$, $\gamma = 2$, and $s = 3$, and $U_{\text{e}}(t)$ is a stochastic Gaussian harmonizable earthquake ground motion acceleration whose Wigner-Ville spectrum is

 The ODE system in Eq.~\eqref{eq:4.1} is solved numerically using a fourth-order Runge-Kutta method \citep{griffiths2010numerical} with a time discretization of $\Delta t = 0.01$ seconds.
 For the numerical implementation of training, the neural oscillator is discretized using a second-order Runge–Kutta scheme.
-The approach for training the neural oscillator with input-output pair samples is briefly described in \ref{appC}.
-All code for this numerical study is available at: \url{https://github.com/ZifengH22/Upper-Generalization-Bounds-for-Neural-Oscillators}.
+The approach for training the neural oscillator with input-output pair samples is briefly described in \ref{appC}. { In this section, the mapping from $U_{\text{e}}(t)$ to the response $X_5(t)$ and that from $U_{\text{e}}(t)$ to the extreme-value process $E_{X_5}(t) = \max_{\tau \in \left[0, t\right]}\left|X_5(\tau)\right|$ of $X_{5}(t)$ are learned using the neural oscillator with several independent sets of simulated sample pairs.
+These two mappings are investigated in the following Cases 1 and 2, respectively.
+All code for the numerical experiments in this section is available at: \url{https://github.com/ZifengH22/Upper-Generalization-Bounds-for-Neural-Oscillators}}. {